-This article offers three tips for better customer service – with these applicable to IT professionals who are either offering service and support to their business colleagues or the same to customers in other companies, i.e. via external customer support or managed service provision.
+This article offers three tips for better customer service in IT service management (ITSM) – with these applicable to IT professionals who are either offering service and support to their business colleagues or the same to customers in other companies, i.e. via external customer support or managed service provision.

 1. Differentiate Between Face-to-Face and Remote Customer Service

 You’re probably experienced in providing awesome customer service in person.
 You greet people with an appropriate smile, know what questions to ask (and what to avoid), assist when required, etc. Plus, it’s relatively easy to see how the customer is responding to your interactions.

 Unfortunately, many digital and other impersonal communications – such as IT service desk support – are missing this crucial face-to-face component.
 They’re missing all the non-verbal communication – gestures, body posture, tone, and the sound of the voice.
 People can’t see you, potentially can’t hear you properly, and if using chat or email there’s a time lag between when a person thinks or says something and when you actually respond.
 All this makes it difficult to create engaging conversations.

 There’s a need to recognize this difference between face-to-face and remote support experiences, factoring in whenever possible additional mechanisms to improve the customer (or employee) experience.
 For example, ensure that support staff are trained (and ideally already skilled) in empathizing with callers, appreciating the impact their issue has on their ability to work productively.

 To get a fuller list of potential ways to improve your customer service, simply canvas your end users to find out what they like and dislike about contacting the IT service desk.